The Fruits of One Man’s Labor for Savoriness

 Vineyard area: variable.
 A mix of a leased vineyard, long-term fruit agreements, and random lucky opportunities in Adelaide Hills and the nearby Barossa Valley

-Vineyard management: practicing organic / Biodynamic-certified
+Vineyard management: practicing organic / Biodynamic-certified, depending on the source vineyard

 Soil: deep sand over clay in the Barossa Valley, mix of clay loams with either schist or sandstone, streaks of quartz and ironstone in the Adelaide Hills